 - 1 cup mixed nuts (almonds, walnuts, cashews

 - A head of lettuce, one cucumber, One tomato, One pepper

 - 1/2 cup mixed nuts

-Simply combine all the ingredients and season with the desired flavors.
+Combine all the ingredients and season with the desired flavours.
 You’re all set!